 So many women I speak with believe that struggling with bladder leaks is their new normal after childbirth or during menopause.
 They’re told it’s just something to accept.
 Let’s clear this up right now: while common, it is never normal.
 You do not have to organize your life around your bladder.
-The truth is that bladder control incontinence is a treatable medical condition with a wide range of solutions.
-This guide will bust the most common myths and give you the facts about why leaks happen and what you can do about them, putting you back in the driver’s seat of your health.
+The truth is, there are so many effective bladder incontinence solutions.
+This guide will give you the facts about why leaks happen and explore your options, from a targeted female pelvic floor rehab routine to other choices if pads don’t help.
+You deserve to feel in control.

 Key Takeaways